 [18] 3GPP TS 22.011: "Service accessibility".

+[19] 3GPP TS 38.321: "NR; Medium Access Control (MAC) protocol specification".

 Second Modified Subclause

 8.1 NR sidelink communication and V2X sidelink communication

 The UE may transmit or receive NR sidelink communication if it fulfils the condition(s) defined in TS 38.331 [3], clause 5.8.2.
 When UE is in-coverage for sidelink operation as defined in clause 8.2, the UE may perform NR sidelink communication according to SystemInformationBlockType12, and when out-of-coverage for sidelink, the UE may perform NR sidelink communication according to SL-V2X-PreconfigurationNR or according to SystemInformationBlockType12 of the cell on the frequency which provides inter-carrier NR sidelink configuration, as specified in TS 38.331 [3].
 The UE shall not perform NR sidelink communication according to SL-V2X-PreconfigurationNR if the UE detects a cell providing NR sidelink configuration or inter-carrier NR sidelink configuration for the frequency UE is interested to perform NR sidelink communication on.